2025 Endorsements | CFE PAC

 Jennifer Brothers is running for Congress in Pennsylvania’s 9th District.
 This is an early endorsement for a 2026 contest to unseat Republican incumbent, Dan Meuser, who won in 2024 with 70% of the vote.
 Brothers’ diverse background spans private investigation, correctional law enforcement, higher education administration, banking, and entrepreneurship, and she is a devoted mother, proud neighbor, and member of the LGBTQIA+ community.
 Brothers is an agnostic.

-Erica Deuso is running for Mayor of Downingtown in Pennsylvania.
-She has the endorsement of the current mayor, who has chosen not to seek re-election.
+Erica Deuso won election for Mayor of Downingtown in Pennsylvania.
+She earned 64% of the vote in the general election.
+She had the endorsement of the current mayor, who chosen not to seek re-election.
 She won the Democratic primary on May 20 with 62% of the vote.
-The general election is on November 4.
 Ms. Deuso was raised Catholic and now identifies as an atheist.

 Daniel Miller ran for Mayor of Harrisburg in Pennsylvania.
 He finished second in a field of five candidates.
 Just 83 votes separated him from the winner.
 He is serving in his second term as the Harrisburg City Treasurer.
 He has also served as City Controller and Vice President of the Harrisburg City Council.
 The primary election was on May 20.
 Mr. Miller is an agnostic.